 Here’s five key differences:

-1. Piper and her Husband, Larry, had a very strong relationship throughout her 11 month stay. — There wasn’t a lot of conflict between Piper and Larry during her stint.
+1. Piper and her Husband, Larry Smith, had a very strong relationship throughout her 11 month stay. — There wasn’t a lot of conflict between Piper and Larry during her stint.
 In fact, it was just the opposite.
 Larry visited her every single weekend while she was in a Danbury, Connecticut prison, driving in from New York City (even carpooling with the partner of another inmate from Brooklyn).
 According to Larry, those visits were the best part of his week.
 They also talked on the phone several times a week in 15 minute increments.
-There was never any thought given to the two breaking up while she was in prison, and there was never much drama with their friends and family (most of whom thought that Larry was awesome for making the weekly treks).
-Larry Smith and Piper Kerman were married a year after she was released, and it was Larry — already a successful writer — who helped Kerman get her book published.
+There was never any thought given to the two breaking up while she was in prison, and unlike with her friend Polly and mother Carol, there was never much drama with their friends and family (most of whom thought that Larry was awesome for making the weekly treks).
+Larry Smith and Piper Kerman were married a year after she was released, and it was Larry — already a successful writer — who helped Kerman get the Orange Is The New Black book published.

 2. Piper did not have sex with the real-life Alex Vause — The real-life Alex Vause was a woman named Catherine Cleary Wolters.
 They didn’t have sex together in prison.
 In fact, they were only together during five weeks of Kerman’s imprisonment, while they were in a Chicago prison testifying against a co-conspirator.
 It’s true that Piper did not speak to her at first, but the relationship between the two eventually warmed and they became friendly during their stay together.